 Comprehensive and Easy-to-Read Physician Report

-After a patient takes the Screen test battery, the data are automatically sent via the Internet to Screen Inc.’s central repository, where it goes through a proprietary statistical analysis.
-Final scoring is completed by a graduate-degreed specialist, who creates the report and e-mails it as a PDF attachment to the clinician, usually within an hour of test completion.
+After a patient takes the Screen test battery, the data are automatically sent via the Internet to Screen Inc.’s central repository, where they go through a proprietary analysis.
+Final scoring is completed by a qualified healthcare professional, who creates the report and e-mails it as a PDF attachment to the clinician, usually within an hour of test completion.

 For some patients, Screen’s Report might show that everything looks okay.
 For others, the doctor might decide that the low test scores should be followed up with a patient meeting, additional testing, or specialty referrals.
 Sometimes a specific contributing factor such as depression or alcohol use needs to be addressed before testing is repeated.

 In all of these situations, Screen’s Physician Reports are constructed so the doctor can show their patient and their families the graphs and information, and patients with their families can better understand the next steps.